openmanuscript/openmanuscript/README.md

 unreadable down the road because the software you started with has upgraded to a version that no longer reads your data, or simply no longer exists.

-OpenManuscript separates the data from the tool, which is a very powerful mechanism for invention.
+OpenManuscript separates the writing from the application used to edit, display and print it, which is a very powerful mechanism for invention.
 With this format, a variety of tools can work on the same data, and a writer can switch between tools, creating a workflow that best supports an individual writer's specific way of crafting novels.